This is an older version of Search Guard. Switch to Latest version

 On the Elasticsearch side, make sure that this user has the required permissions.
 If you use the Search Guard demo configuration, you can either use the

-kibanaserver user account, or you can map a different user to the role
+kibanaserver user account, or you can map a different user to the built-in role

 Example: Internal authentication